ProjectBubblez/documentation/README.md

 [^BJS]: Bubblez.js is maintained by [SliceCraft](https://github.com/SliceCraft).
 [^BPY]: Bubblez.py is maintained by [MeesMeijer](https://github.com/MeesMeijer).
 [^V0]: V0 of the websocket has been discontinued since `November 30th 2021`.
+[^V2API]: V2 is in a draft stage and is currently not functional.